Roger Binns

 • Architecture discussions as well as guidance on implementation issues

-• Developed tools to analyse behaviour of our own and other products such as graphical display of file segment caching, heuristics for improving hit rates, csv output from Ethereal traces for pivot table analysis in Excel.
+• Developed tools to analyse behaviour of our own and other products such as graphical display of file segment caching, heuristics for improving hit rates, csv output from Wireshark traces for pivot table analysis in Excel.

 Testing/QA